DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 Honestly could be annoying, but mobaXterm should make it easier with that left directory pane that lets you move around, and the right/middle mouse click for paste.<br>
-But here are general linux commands to move around, using `nano` editor for editing files as it is simple and everywhere.
+But here are general linux commands to move around amd to edit files using `nano` editor.

 *extra info:* `arrow-up key` in terminal will cycle through old commands in history